jcwright77/engaging_cluster_howto/README.md

     - scontrol show jobid `#` :: info on job
     - sinfo -a :: show all partition names, runtimes and available nodes
-    - salloc :: request a set of nodes in a partition `salloc --gres=gpu:1 -N 1 -n 16 -p sched_system_all --time=1:00:00 --exclusive`
+    - salloc :: request a set of nodes in a partition `salloc --gres=gpu:1 -N 1 -n 16 -p sched_any --time=1:00:00 --exclusive`
       You must exit from an `salloc` session. `srun` and `mpirun` within an allocation will use the allocated cores automatically.
+If logging in to eofe4/5, use partition `sched_any_quicktest`.

     - srun :: run a program on allocated processors, optionally, also requests the allocation if needed.